 Ingredient Notes and Substitutions

-- All-Purpose Flour – We believe that the best flour for sourdough pizza is either all purpose or a higher protein variety, like bread flour.
+When we say active, we mean a mature starter that is at least a week old and always doubles in size within 4-6 hours of feeding.
+It doesn’t mean you need to use it at the peak activity after a feeding. - All-Purpose Flour – We believe that the best flour for pizza sourdough discard recipe is either all-purpose or a higher protein variety, like bread flour.
 High protein flour gives the crust a chewier consistency.

-- Olive Oil – Using a high quality, extra virgin olive oil goes the extra mile, but any brand or variety will help you achieve a golden, crispy crust.
+- Olive Oil – Using high-quality, extra virgin olive oil goes the extra mile, but any brand or variety will help you achieve a golden, crispy crust.

 Sourdough Pizza Crust Recipe Tips